ha2709/hr-search/README.md

 For the search array of status, I will combine result for each status.

 To help scale up, it will read the server's API from .env.

+I implement the simple rate limited and using it as a decorator of a router.